cfe-lab/MiCall/docs/steps.md

 title: Steps and their input / output files
 description: Where the data goes
 ---
+Individual files are described after the list of steps.

 * `micall_basespace.summarize_run`: extract phiX error rates from MiSeq data.
   * in - InterOp folder